Already decided on it?

 CSA is a mechanism you can put into your weekly routine that allows you to access great-tasting food, knowing there’s a real farm’s livelihood depending on it.

-This means that you are committed to staying with a specific farmer through an entire season, come thick or thin.
+This means that you are committed to staying with a specific farmer (or two) through the CSA season(s) of your choice, come thick or thin.